 Wear a hat and sunscreen.
 The sun burns a lot in this area.

 You can tour the town and surrounding areas on foot.
 Just keep in mind that some parts of the journey are difficult due to the terrain and the burning sun.
 I don’t recommend walking out of town if you suffer from a heart condition or asthma or if you’re pregnant.
-The good news is you can ride a horse to virtually anywhere around Real.
+The good news is you can ride a horse virtually anywhere around Real.

 Due to its altitude, Real experiences chilly nights even during the summer.
 Bring some kind of sweater or jacket regardless of the time of year you visit.
 If you visit during winter, you can even see snow!

 Some of the busiest times are Semana Santa (the week before Easter) and the first week of October.
+In terms of weather, practically any time of year is a good time to visit.

 It’s best to get there driving your own car.
 It’s a little bit complicated to reach the town by public transportation.